Forced monasticism

 Forced monasticism is the practice of compelling a person to enter a monastic life without their consent.
 Historically, it was practiced within Christendom in some places during the Middle Ages as a way to neutralize political rivals.
 In Russian tsardom and Russian Empire it survived well into the modern era, and most Russian Orthodox Church monasteries were built as prisons, as such they were employed later by the Soviet authorities to serve the country's Gulag system.

 Background

-Monasticism usually entails people separating themselves from the world in a spiritual sense, by foregoing marriage, property and some personal freedom, in order to more greatly pursue religious devotion and service.
+Monasticism usually entails people separating themselves from the world in a spiritual sense, by forgoing marriage, property and some personal freedom, in order to more greatly pursue religious devotion and service.
 Monks and nuns may feel a calling that inspires them to pursue this kind of spiritual life.
 Usually this choice is made freely without compulsion, however, this has not always been the case in practice.

 Among the Merovingians, long hair was a sign of royalty, while in contrast, clerics were tonsured and wore their hair short.
 In medieval Gaul, if one removed the long hair of a king, you removed his claims to kingship as well.
 Tonsuring was seen as a more humane method of dealing with rivals or rebels than the death penalty, the decision being left to the clemency or political judgment of the monarch.